-Claude Mythos Preview is the most capable model Anthropic has ever built.
-It was accidentally exposed through a data leak in late March 2026 before Anthropic officially announced it on April 7 — nine days before the public release of Claude Opus 4.7.
+Claude Mythos is the most capable model Anthropic has ever built.
+It was accidentally exposed through a data leak in late March 2026 before Anthropic officially announced it on April 7 as a private preview.

 In internal testing, Anthropic used Mythos to scan major software infrastructure — and the results alarmed them.
 Mythos autonomously discovered thousands of zero-day vulnerabilities across every major operating system and every major web browser.
 Not with human guidance.
 Autonomously, after a single request to find bugs.